SpencerBelleau/stegodon/README.md

 # stegodon
-Recode of steganosaurus, a project I amde in multimedia class.
+Recode of steganosaurus, a project I made in multimedia class.
 This one is better in nearly every way.